-Environmental The D Determination: No. 20
+Environmental Determination:

-The Draft EIR for the Downtown Oakland Specific Plan was published (SCH No. 2019012008) on August 30, 2019.
+The Draft EIR for the Specific Plan was published (SCH No. 2019012008) on August 30, 2019.
 The 45-day public review period has been extended to 53 days, from August 30, 2019 to October 22, 2019.
+The Draft EIR will be presented before the Planning Commission on October 2, 2019 for public comment.

-The Draft EIR was presented to the Landmarks Preservation Advisory Board (LPAB) on are on, a historical resource list (including the California Register of Historic Resources, the National Register of Historical Resources, and/or the Local Register); as well as several cultural/historic resources designated by the City of Oakland as Areas of Primary Importance (API); Areas of Secondary Importance
+Historic Status: The Plan Area includes cultural/historic resources that may be eligible for, or are on, a historical resource list (including the California Register of Historic Resources, the National Register of Historical Resources, and/or the Local Register); as well as several cultural/historic resources designated by the City of Oakland as Areas of Primary Importance (API); Areas of Secondary Importance